huuhait/xnt-core/README.md

 This software comes with a dashboard that communicates with the daemon.
 The dashboard is a console-based user interface to generate addresses, receive and send money, and monitor the behavior of the client.
 The daemon must be running before the dashboard is started.
 To start the dashboard,
-run: `neptune-dashboard`.
+run: `xnt-dashboard`.
 (If you set daemon's RPC port to a custom value specify that value with the flag `--port [port]`.)

 ## Command-Line Interface